microsoft/ApplicationInsights-JS/README.md

 `extensionConfig` should be initialized under the specific extension rather than being defined in the root configuration.
 This allows for more granular configuration tailored to each extension's needs.

-For instance, to configure the debug plugin, you would initialize it as follows:
+For instance, to configure the dependencies plugin, you would initialize it as follows:

 ```js
 const appInsights = new ApplicationInsights({